DEissen/floor-type-detection-dataset/README.md

 This directory contains all config files for data preparation and dataset creation.
     - *data_preparation_config.gin:* Config file for data preparation
     - *faulty_data_creation_config.json:* Config file for failure case creation
-    - *label_mapping_binary.json:* Mapping of label name to integer value when only two classes are used
-    - *label_mapping_full_dataset.json:* Mapping of label name to integer value when complete dataset is used
+    - *label_mapping.json:* Mapping of label name to integer value when complete dataset is used
     - *preprocessing_config.json:* Config file for the data preprocessing, e.g. image cropping and resizing
 - **custom_utils/** \
 This module contains some custom utility functions used in the repository.